Luffy7854/1st-Project/README.md

-This project was did by Abishan, Bastien and Kyllian under the direction of our Symbolic Computation : Petr Svarny.
+This project was did by Abishan, Bastien and Kyllian under the direction of our Symbolic Computation teacher : Petr Svarny.

+## footbar

+gfuegfueyuugf

+## CHATBOT

+njrfjnvr

+## CLOJURE

+abishan jayadas